mendix/docs/content/en/docs/refguide/modeling/integration/rest-binary.md

 ## 1 Introduction

-Follow this guide to learn how to publish images and files as REST services for use in other apps.
+Follow this guide to learn how to publish images and files as REST services.

 ### 1.1 Prerequisites